ben182/laravel-ab/README.md

 AbTesting::getExperiment()->visitors
 ```

-Alternativly there is a request helper for you:
+Alternatively there is a request helper for you:

 ```php
 public function index(Request $request) {